pepijnKrijnsen/deoplete-jedi-wiki/Setting-up-Python-for-Neovim.md

 # Setting up Python for Neovim

 Neovim requires a package to be installed for Python plugins to work.
-You *really* should read `:h nvim-python` to supplement the info on this page.
+You *really* should read `:help provider-python` to supplement the info on this page.

 ## Table of Contents